PavelKisliak/BitSerializer/README.md

 # BitSerializer
 ___
 The library is designed for simple serialization of arbitrary C++ types to various output formats.
 The historical purpose was to simplify the serialization of data for the http server.
 This is second release of library and it's still in active development, currently it includes support for only one JSON format but with two kind of implementation - one of them is based on RapidJson and second on CppRestSDK.

 The good tests coverage helps to keep stability of project, but if you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.

 #### What's new in version 0.8:
 - [ ! ] The package for VCPKG was splitted into two: "bitserializer" (core without any dependencies) and "bitserializer-cpprestjson" (requires "cpprestsdk").
 - [ + ] Added new implementation for JSON format based on library RapidJson (currently supported only UTF16).
-- [ + ] Added CMake support (it needs just for samples and tests, as the library is headers only).
 - [ + ] Added validation of deserialized values.
+- [ + ] Added performance test.
 - [ + ] Added directory with samples.
+- [ + ] Added CMake support (it needs just for samples and tests, as the library is headers only).
 - [ + ] Added function MakeAutoKeyVale() to make key/value which is able to automatically adapt key to target archive.
 - [ \* ] Enhanced architecture for support different kind of formats (for example allow to implement ANSI/Unicode streams in one archive).
 - [ \* ] Fixed compilation issues on latest Visual Studio 15.8.6 and GCC.